yozhao/netty-hello-world/docs/LindenOverview.md

 ![Linden Instance](images/LindenInstance.png)

-* BQL (Browse Query Language) is the only language between linden client and linden instance
+* BQL is the only language between linden client and linden instance
 * BQL is an SQL-like language, e.g. select * from linden by query is ‘content: hello’;
 * BQL is parsed to an internal thrift request, which is the request between linden instances
 * The thrift request is converted to lucene request by query constructor